 - Many people who are deaf can read the text well.
 They get the audio information from transcripts or captions.
 Some people prefer sign language. - Some people who are hard of hearing like to listen to the audio to hear what they can, and have captions to fill in what they can't hear adequately. - Some people who have difficulty processing auditory information also use captions.
-Many use transcripts so they can read at their own pace. - Some people who are blind or have low vision can't see videos well or at all.
+Many use transcripts so they can read at their own pace. - Some people who are blind or have low vision can't see videos well.
 They use audio-description of visual information to understand what's going on visually.

-- Some people who are deaf-blind use a screen-reader and braille to read descriptive transcripts that include the audio and visual information as text. - Some people cannot focus and comprehend auditory or visual information when there are changing visuals.
-For most videos, they also need descriptive transcripts. - Some people use multiple accessibility features simultaneously.
+- Some people who are deaf-blind use a screen reader and braille to read descriptive transcripts that include audio and visual information as text. - When changing visuals exist, some people need help to focus and comprehend auditory or visual information.
+Most videos also need descriptive transcripts. - Some people use multiple accessibility features simultaneously.
 For example, someone might want captions, descriptions of visual information as text, and descriptions in audio.